Resumen

 - driving accidents

-- fails to pay attention to details and careless mistakes at work, school, etc.
+- unable to pay attention to details resulting in "careless" mistakes at work, school, etc.

 - has difficulty maintaining attention in tasks